 The Philippines have produced some of the best singers, actors, and music producers of our time, but they aren’t always as well-known as singers from other countries.
 You might not know that some of the singers you love are Filipino.

-The most famous Filipino singers include people like Lea Salonga, Regine Velasquez, Gary V, and Jed Madela.
-Ranging from opera to rock, these singers have risen to fame from their roots in the Philippines.
+The most famous Filipino singers include people like Lea Salonga, Regine Velasquez, and Gary V. Ranging from opera to rock, these singers have risen to fame from their roots in the Philippines.

 1. Lea Salonga

 Maria Lea Carmen Imutan Salonga, professionally known as Lea Salonga, is one of the most famous theater and stage actresses on Broadway.

 Born in Manila in 1971, Salonga grew up in the Philippines and was on stage throughout her early childhood.
 She recorded her first album at age ten and was the first Filipino to sign on with an international record label at age 22.

 She has been a Broadway legend since starring in Miss Saigon on the West End in 1991.
 At only 20 years old, she won a Tony award for her performance.

 Although most of her career has been in musical theater, her albums were a hit too.
 Some of her notable songs and covers include “Afraid For Love To Fade,” “Bakit Labis Kitang Mahal,” and “I Remember The Boy.”

 Salonga has performed for over four decades in several movies, TV shows, and musicals, including Les Miserables.
 She also provided the singing voice for two separate Disney princesses, Jasmine and Mulan.

 A woman of many talents, Salonga remains to be active in the music industry up to this day, alongside her stint as a regular columnist for one of the biggest newspapers in the country, the Philippine Daily Inquirer.